RipcordSoftware/libjsapi/README.md

 The JSAPI interface to the SpiderMonkey JavaScript VM is difficult to integrate into applications without an intermediate abstraction layer managing object creation and type mapping.
+This library is an attempt to hide the complexity of dealing with SpiderMonkey from modern C++ 11 applications.

+The SM API is very complex, with many obscure types and functions which are not very well documented.
+In a number of places you will be exposed directly to the SM type system - this is something we'd like to avoid and may be able to engineer out in future releases.

 ##Examples:

-The simplist thing that could possibly work:
+The simplest thing that could possibly work:
 ```c++
 #include <iostream>
 #include "libjsapi.h"